 - A non-medicated bunion pad around the bony bump.

 - The use of arch-supporting bunion shoe inserts to realign the foot and control pronation.

 If these home remedies don't give the comfort you need, your podiatrist might perform the following:

-The root cause of bunions is improper biomechanics.
-Most podiatrists and foot experts will recommend some type of insoles to prevent or provide bunion support.
-Because bunions are associated with flat feet and unstable arches, bunion shoe inserts and orthotics that provide superior arch support will help prevent the development of this painful condition.
+Because the root cause of bunions is improper biomechanics, most podiatrists and foot experts will recommend some type of insoles to prevent or provide bunion support.
+Adding support to flat feet and unstable arches with a pair of bunion shoe inserts and orthotics will help prevent the development of bunions.

 Dr. Dina Stock recommends the "use of shoe inserts to help position the foot correctly.
 These can be over-the-counter arch supports."
 When you're looking for orthotics for bunions, make sure you find ones that support your arch by matching the contours of your feet.

 Drugstore gel inserts and foam cushions inserts just won't provide the support you need to relieve pain from bunions.
 Bunion shoe inserts should give firm support with an arch height that matches your arch height.

 But just as important as orthotics are for bunions, so too is the footwear you're putting them in.
 Choosing the appropriate footwear after bunions develop is crucial for relieving pain.
 The best types of shoes will provide enough space for your feet to rest comfortably.

 Finding the right combination of orthotics for bunions and comfortable footwear will go a long way toward relieving your bunion pain and halting the progression of bunion development.
 Both of which will make your feet much happier!